 On a trip to Thailand in 2008, Colin was playing a friendly game of jump rope on the beach.
 Except that jump rope was soaked in kerosene.
 And lit on fire.
 Intentionally.
 All fun and games right?

 The problem came when the rope wrapped around Colin’s legs, sprayed him with excess kerosene up to his neck and lit him on fire.
-He managed to get to the water to douse the flames, but not before the fire burned 25% of his body, with third-degree burns over almost the entirety of his legs.
+He managed to get to the water to douse the flames, but not before the fire burned 25 percent of his body, with third-degree burns over almost the entirety of his legs.

 Doctors said he would never walk normally again.